debiangamer/OGOS/README.md

 Nvidia is a registered trademark owned by NVIDIA Corporation

 Nvidia drivers: Download the nvidia run file package from the nvidia site.
-Install dkms and build-essential packages.
-Fix missing dkms links: su cd /lib/modules/$(uname-r) ln -s /usr/src/linux-headers-$(uname -r) build ln -s /usr/src/linux-headers-$(uname -r) source
+Install make and linux-headers-xxx packages.
 Reboot to the Linux rescue mode from Grub.
 Run the nvidia installer.
-Choose to use DKMS and install 32-bit libraries and libglvnd in the installer.
+Install 32-bit libraries and libglvnd in the installer.